Novated Lease vs Car Loan

 • Claimable GST

-The GST charged on the vehicle purchase is claimable, so you can enjoy further cost savings through your novated lease.
+The GST charged on the vehicle purchase is claimable as a tax deduction by your lease provider, so you can enjoy further cost savings through your novated lease.

-Fully maintained novated leases allow you to pay for costs like servicing, insurance, fuel and more out of your pre-tax salary.
+Fully maintained novated leases allow you to have costs like servicing, insurance, fuel and more organised for you and paid out of your pre-tax salary.
 This also increases your tax savings.

 • Payments managed by your employer